clowee/OpenSZZ-Cloud-Native/README.md

 # OpenSZZ

-OpenSZZ is our open source implementation of the SZZ Algorithm to calculate <i>BugInducingCommits</i> of any project using Git as versioning system and Jira as issue tracker.
+OpenSZZ is our open source implementation of the SZZ Algorithm [1] to calculate the <i>BugInducingCommits</i> of any project using Git as versioning system and Jira as issue tracker.

 OpenSZZ can be used as standalone Java application, or as a web application.
 We recommend to use the web application for analyzing several projects in parallel.